worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Instrument cycling creates rhythms.
 You're seeing a pattern in scheduled operations.
 The spacecraft runs on timers—everything happens on a schedule.
 Turn on the tape recorder, take a reading, turn it off.
 Next instrument, same thing.
 Creates pulses.
 Your brain sees SOS because that's a pattern humans know."

-Sarah felt something crumbling inside her.
+Liv felt something crumbling inside her.
 "The spectrometer data?
 The musical tones?"

 Reeves was quiet for a moment.
 "That one's harder to explain.
 I'll grant you that.
 But spectrometers are sensitive instruments.
 Radio interference, solar wind particles, even cosmic rays hitting the sensor in certain patterns—it's possible to get rhythmic data that looks structured.
 Unlikely, but possible."